Skip to main content

 Start 2021

 Watching the Run is tremendous fun and you can expect to see a fascinating range of hundreds of the very earliest motor cars from all over the world.
 Some will be petrol-powered, some run on steam - and there are even some electric models!
 Watch out also for early bicycles, including high wheelers ('penny farthings') and motor cycles.
-Our photo and video galleries give a taste of what to expect, and you can view the 2023 entry list by clicking the button below.
-The 2024 entry list will appear here once entries have closed later this year.
+Our photo and video galleries give a taste of what to expect, and you can view the 2025 entry list by clicking the button below.

 Where to watch?